mpantelidakis/distributed-systems-project-2019/README.md

 # distributed-systems-project-2019

-## Docker environment implementing an ecosystem consisting of nginx, django, zookeeper and a postgres db.
+## Docker environment implementing an ecosystem consisting of nginx, djangoand a postgres db.

 clone the repository,
 add the .env and .env.db files to the root folder